 Just as the social element is key in a physical yoga studio, so it is in a virtual one!
 After practice you’re welcome (encouraged, even!) to ask questions and mingle for a bit.
 We also know that people are often in a good head-space after practice and just want to slip out quietly… and that’s totally OK, too.

 If you do stay to chat, be respectful of other people who may wish to speak.
 Resilient Yoga is a safe space, free of judgment, expectation, or competition — where all should feel welcome and supported.
 Please keep conversations confidential unless you’ve received explicit permission from the speaker to share something they said outside of the Resilient Yogi circle.

-Remember, you can always connect with your fellow Resilient Yogis in our private Facebook Group to continue your conversations!
+Remember, you can always connect with your fellow Resilient Yogis in our Facebook Group to continue your conversations!

 Last But Not Least: KEEP.
 SHOWING.
 UP.

 The benefits of yoga are greatest when you have a regular yoga practice.
 Many of you know this already… an overwhelming majority of our students try to practice yoga at least once a week, and that one of the biggest challenges is motivation and accountability.
 We’ll do everything that we can on our end in order to help!

 As the United States copes with the new coronavirus, COVID-19, pandemic, business closures, social distancing, and changes in everyday schedules are disrupting just about every aspect of ordinary life — and exercise routines are no exception.